Master's Programme in Advanced Energy Solutions - Sustainable Energy in Buildings and Built Environment

 The programme has four majors.
 In each of them, you will be provided with a solid theoretical background, which is then complemented with interdisciplinary studies to broaden and deepen your understanding of energy challenges in our society.

 The Sustainable Energy in Buildings and Built Environment major offers the theoretical basis and practical skills that are required in design projects and the development of novel technologies and services for energy-efficient buildings and nearby.
 The major offers advanced courses on the efficient use of energy in the fields of building technology and services as well as on the design of heating, ventilation and air conditioning (HVAC) systems.
+The specialization of the major includes specification of performance of building HVAC systems and indoor environmental quality.
 The major prepares students for current and future challenges in construction and building services industries.

 - 15 cr of common studies shared by all majors of the Advanced Energy Solutions programme